ahmad-123-png/Excel-Portfolio-with-a-PowerBI-dashboard/README.md

 # Excel-Portfolio-with-a-PowerBI-dashboard
 This repository contains my Excel Portfolio Project which is a detailed analysis of more than 44,000 government schools in the province of Punjab, Pakistan.
 Various important insights were calculated and visualized on a PowerBi dashboard.
+The Zip File containing all the files can be found here https://drive.google.com/drive/folders/15Oi_aDAcz095npRMImW0WOjSOOKwLQNB?usp=sharing

 # Excel Portfolio Project: Educational Landscape Analysis in Punjab, Pakistan